 Cabbage is a source of vitamin C and fibre.

 Cabbage is low in calories and has no saturated or trans fat.

 Cabbage is a vegetable.
 Vegetables and fruits should make up half of your meals and snacks.

 Try something new

-A variety of cabbages grown in Ontario are available all year round in the grocery store.
+A variety of cabbages grown in Canada are available all year round in the grocery store.
 Try these in your favourite dishes.

 Green cabbages are great for soups and stews.

 Purple cabbages are used often for pickled dishes and salads.

 Napa cabbage (also called Chinese cabbage) is light green and has crinkled leaves.
 It’s great for stir-frying.

 You can buy local cabbage almost all year long.
 Look for local cabbage at your grocery store or Farmer’s Market.
 When you buy local food, you support farmers so they can keep producing high quality, affordable food we can all enjoy.